 So without further ado, let’s get started with how to install Chrome apps and use them on your Opera browser.

-Install and run Chrome extensions on Opera browser
+Install Chrome extensions on the Opera or GX browser

 The steps to follow

-Step 4: Now open the Chrome Web Store by with this link.
+Step 2: Now open the Chrome Web Store with this link.
 Bookmark it just like any other website to access it quickly anytime.
 You will get that good old interface like the Chrome Web Store on Google Chrome.

-Step 5: Now search for an extension or app that you want to download on the Web Store, and click on ‘Add to Opera’.
-I am installing ‘Pocket’ to show this tutorial.
+Step 3: Now search for an extension or app that you want to download on the Web Store, and click on the ‘Add to Opera’ button.
+I am installing ‘Speedtest by Ookla’ to show this tutorial.

-Step 6: On doing that, you will get the following dialogue box.
-Just click on ‘OK’ to complete the installation.
+Step 4: On doing that, you will get the following dialogue box.
+Just click on ‘Add Extension’ to complete the installation.

-Step 8: Keep installing your other favourite apps and the icons for every single app should be visible on the right side of the Opera address bar.
+Step 5: Keep installing your other favorite chrome extensions and the icons for every single app will be visible under the Square icon situated on the right side of the Opera address bar.
+You just need to click it to access the installed and enabled Chrome extensions

 Just open the Chrome Web Store to install apps and extensions on your Opera browser from time to time with the following tutorial.